Kazammy/BDD-Examples/README.md

 Cucumber is not limited in Java but exists in a lot of language.
 The java version is called Cucumber-jvm.

 Cucumber-jvm works both with JUnit and TestNG.
-But to configure it with TestNG is quite difficult.
+Cucumber-jvm has a plugin Eclipse.

 The scenario is written in plain text.

+## JBehave

+JBehave has a plugin Eclipse.

 ## Concordion